willCode2Surf/abstracts/RedisEnterprise.TimeSeriesModule/Articles/ts-intro-overview.md

 NOTE:  there are a couple things about rules that need to be made understood upfront.

-* rules need an aggregration type.
+* rules need an aggregation type.
 * rules need a time interval to retain samples for.
 * rules need downstream keys to sink the reactive data into.
-* rules will not resample desitnation key data if rule is added after ingest has begun, that is why we are defining these before ingesting data.
+* rules will not resample desitnation key data if rule is added after ingesting has begun, that is why we are defining these before ingesting data.

 For this post we are going to focus on creating rules for the temp attribute.
 We can create our 3 destination keys and 3 rules from the CLI as well.
 We will define what aggregation type we are scoping to in the key structure with the interval it is concerned with.